Estimated reading time: 5 minutes

 In programs based on Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) many counselors are addicts in recovery.
 Or, they have personal experience dealing with someone else’s addiction.

-The job requirements depend on the treatment program and the agency in charge.
-Sometimes, a high school diploma and certification are the only requirements.
-In other situations, a counselor needs a bachelor’s or master’s degree.
-The educational requirements often depend on the state in which you plan to work.
+The necessary qualifications for a counseling job can vary depending on the treatment program and the agency responsible for it.
+Some programs may only require a high school diploma and certification, while others may demand a counselor with a bachelor’s or master’s degree.
+The educational requirements may also depend on the particular state where you wish to work.

 Education Requirements

 The first educational rule is to complete your high school education.
-After graduation, you can enroll in a degree training program or certificate program at a college.
+After graduation, you can enroll in a degree training program or certificate program at a college like InterCoast Colleges.
 How much education you will need depends on the state in which you plan to work.

-Counselors with a bachelor’s or master’s degree may need additional training to meet certification requirements.
-People with only a high school degree will need more training.
-Training is in an alcohol and drug counseling certificate program and on the job.
+Individuals with a bachelor’s or master’s degree in counseling may require further training to fulfill certification prerequisites.
+Those with solely a high school degree will need to undergo more extensive training.
+This includes enrolling in an alcohol and drug counseling certificate program as well as gaining on-the-job experience.

 Requirements for counselors not in private practice are different in each state.